charlesbaynham/icl_experiments/readme.md

 4. Code in this repository can be automatically styled using pre-commit by running `pre-commit run --all`.
 Alternatively, use `pre-commit install` to enable automatic formatting on every commit.

+5. This repository supports direnv, and uses its Nix / flake integration.
+This means that (if desired) you can automatically enter the ARTIQ environment every time you `cd` into this folder, or open Visual Studio Code in it (install the direnv extension).
+See https://direnv.net/ for details.

-5. Documentation for this repository is build using Sphinx.
+6. Documentation for this repository is build using Sphinx.
 It is also auto-generated from Experiment files, so write your docstrings in the Google format.

-6. Unit tests are enabled and highly recommended.
+7. Unit tests are enabled and highly recommended.
 Testing code that interacts with the ARTIQ kernel is still nigh-on impossible (though speak to Riverlane if you're interested in their early-access realtime simulator), but testing other utility functions is done via `pytest`.

-7. Linting checks, documentation building and unit tests will be run automatically using Gitlab CI.
+8. Linting checks, documentation building and unit tests will be run automatically using Gitlab CI.

-8. __(Not implemented yet)__ _ARTIQ experiments are importable with absolute paths.
+9. __(Not implemented yet)__ _ARTIQ experiments are importable with absolute paths.
 Our ARTIQ fork includes an early merge of https://github.com/m-labs/artiq/pull/1805, enabling import of "repository" folder in this repository, e.g. `from repository.mot import Load2DMot`.
 This makes your code more explicit and allows IDEs to provide code suggestions automatically. _

 Launching ARTIQ